-Active or Former members who have not Into DROPped. cor

-Interest at the rate of 2% per annum is paid on member contributions from date of hire to the earlier of DROP
+Active or Former members who have not Interest at the rate of 2% per annum is paid on member date or retirement date.

-DROPped members.

-Interest at the rate of 4% (2% for eligible Police Patrol and Command hired as Police Patrol prior to June 16, 2014, that DROP on or after June 16, 2014) per annum is paid on DROP account and annuity withdrawal account from DROP date to retirement date.
+DROPped. contributions from date of hire to the earlier of DROP and Command hired as Police Patrol prior to June 16, 2014, that DROP on or after June 16, 2014) per annum is paid on DROP account and annuity withdrawal account from DROP date to retirement date.